-If you install OpenVPN Access Server on a Linux OS that you have installed you should also install the VMWare Tools or the open source equivalent so that shut down and restart commands can be issued through ESXi properly.
+If you install OpenVPN Access Server on a Linux OS that you have installed you may also want to install the VMWare Tools or the open source equivalent so that shut down and restart commands can be issued to the virtual machine through the hypervisor properly.
 Our appliance already comes with the tools installed that are compatible with ESXi and will listen to ESXi's shut down and restart commands.

 Our appliance is currently based on Ubuntu 16.04 LTS x64 Linux operating system.
-As time progresses and newer versions of Ubuntu LTS (Long Term Support) are released we will upgrade accordingly.
+As time progresses and newer versions of Ubuntu LTS (Long Term Support) are released we will upgrade eventually.